D-TACQ/AFHBA404/HUDP_RELAY.md

 - With HUDP_RELAY, VO is deliberately extended using PAD to include additional "Relay" data.
 - The HUDP Hardware UDP processing unit is set to relay a slice of VO to remote client[s]

+- In "Normal" LLC, all processes are driven by the sample clock
+  - On the clock, the ADC array samples simultaneously, the AGGREGATOR gathers  data to VI and sends VI to the host
+  - On the clock, the UUT "pulls" VO from the HOST, and the DISTRIBUTOR scatters data to the outputs.

+- In a PULL_HOST_TRIGGER system, a software action on the HOSTP triggers the VO fetch.

 ## Installation